mattriley/yammer-plugin-for-jenkins/readme.md

 TODO: Expand this section.
 To have this section expanded sooner, please contact: matthew-github@matthewriley.name.

-## Enable a Yammer Notifications for a job
+## Enable Yammer Notifications for a job

 TODO: Expand this section.